inrae/RCaNmodel/README.md

     > require(devtools)
     > devtools::install_git("https://gitlab.irstea.fr/hilaire.drouineau/can.git", subdir="RCaN")

-    Don't forget to replace myusername with your Irstea Gitlab username and provide your password.

 ### Usage
 A vignette is provided with the package to explain how it should be used.